-After huge changes in the regulatory system, Japan has become the largest market for clinical trials in the Asia-Pacific region for both local and global studies and is now a country of choice in clinical development maps.
+After changes in the regulatory system, Japan has become the largest market for clinical trials in the Asia-Pacific region for both local and global studies, and Japan is now a country of choice in clinical development maps.
 But still, you need a proper strategy to accelerate the drug development process in japan.

-A significant change in recent years was a greater acceptance of overseas data and clarity around the regulatory framework in Japan.
-In addition to the new guidelines released by Japan’s regulatory body for medicines, efforts were made by the regulatory body to reduce the study startup timelines.
-These changes reduced the timelines drastically for drug approval to 1.5 years in Japan.
+A significant regulatory change in recent years is a greater acceptance of overseas clinical data and clarity around the regulatory framework in Japan.
+In addition to these changes, the regulatory authority also made several efforts to reduce the study startup and review timelines.

-- After the US and China markets, Japan is the world’s third-largest single pharmaceutical market and second – largest for prescription drugs,
+- After the US and Chinese market, Japan is the world’s third-largest single pharmaceutical market and second – largest for prescription drugs,

-- With a rapidly aging population (26.6% over 65 years old in 2016) increasing the demand for healthcare and medicines,
+- With a rapidly aging population (26.6% over 65 years old in 2016), there is an increase in the demand for healthcare medicines,

 - A mature local market and renewed economy,